vtexdocs/help-center-content/docs/announcements/en/a-new-feature-to-use-mercado-livres-messaging-service.md

 slug: a-new-feature-to-use-mercado-livres-messaging-service
 legacySlug: a-new-feature-to-use-mercado-livres-messaging-service
 announcementImageID: ''
-announcementSynopsisEN: 'You can now communicate updates on order status using the Mercado Livre's messaging service.'
+announcementSynopsisEN: "You can now communicate updates on order status using the Mercado Livre's messaging service."
 ---

 VTEX has developed a new feature so you can use Mercado Livre's messaging service.
 Now, the data of every order is sent to the marketplace to notify your clients.